 There are many times in industry when knowing how to measure wind direction is useful.
-It is a key element of safety in aviation, boating and winter sports, and must also be considered when designing structures, both permanent and temporary.
+It is a key element of safety in outdoor events, wind turbine geographic assessments and winter sports, and must also be considered when designing wind farms sites, both permanent and temporary.

 For example, in advertising, the wind load of a large unipole sign can be significant.
 Wind direction must also be considered in the event industry when setting up outdoor concert stages or large tents.
 Both types of structures are vulnerable to winds blowing from specific directions.
 For example, a unipole sign experiences a much higher load if the wind blows directly from the front.
 Wind direction is also a key variable used by meteorologists when forecasting the weather.